-Among 7,590 COVID-19 patients, 218 patients had underlying asthma (2.9%).
-Age distribution was significantly different between two groups (P<0.001).
-The CCI was significantly higher in COVID-19 patients with underlying asthma compared to that in COVID-19 patients without (P<0.001).
-Total medical cost in COVID-19 patients with underlying asthma (5,388.1 USD) was higher than that in others (4,261.0 USD; P=0.003).
+Among 7590 COVID-19 patients, 218 (2.9%) patients had underlying asthma.
+Age distribution was significantly different between the two groups (p<0.001).
+The CCI was significantly higher in COVID-19 patients with underlying asthma compared to that in COVID-19 patients without (p<0.001).
+Total medical cost in COVID-19 patients with underlying asthma (USD 5388.1) was higher than in others (USD 4261.0; p=0.003).
 Duration of admission and prevalence of admission to ICU was not significantly different between the two groups.
-However, mortality rate in COVID-19 patients with underlying asthma (7.8%) was significantly higher than others (2.8%; P<0.001).
+However, mortality rate in COVID-19 patients with underlying asthma (7.8%) was significantly higher than others (2.8%; p<0.001).

 COVID-19 patients with underlying asthma were classified according to severity of asthma.
-There were no significant differences in age distribution, sex, mortality, admission to ICU, and total medical cost between the steps.
-However, the CCI was significantly higher and duration of admission was significantly longer in patients with advanced steps (Table 1).
+There were no significant differences in age distribution, sex, mortality, admission to ICU and total medical cost between the steps.
+However, the CCI was significantly higher and duration of admission was significantly longer in patients with advanced steps (table 1).